shounit-kamboj/Blackjack-js/README.md

 - Choose to **Hit** to draw another card or **Stand** to end your turn
 - The dealer draws a random total
 - The game determines the winner based on Blackjack rules
-- The Start button reappears so the game can be restarted

 ---